HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/samuelroland_G-LK/protocol.md

    1. In case the calculation fails, the server responds with `error: calculation`
    1. In case the format is invalid (doesn't match the regex), the server responds with `error: format`

+**Note: actually timeouts are hard to implement so we gave up on this feature.**

 ## Sequence diagrams
 **A few diagrams to showcase the above features**